 Nineveh, at the start of the 8th century B.C., was a large metropolis in the expanding Assyrian Empire.
-It was a huge city (see Jonah 3:3) whose especially wicked behavior came to God's attention (1:2).
-Unlike Sodom and Gomorrah, He was willing to extend his grace and offer it a chance to be saved by sending them a prophet.
+The city's wicked behavior eventually drew God's attention (Jonah 1:2).
+Unlike Sodom and Gomorrah, God was willing to extend his grace and offer the city a chance to be saved by sending them a prophet.
 Jonah was charged with warning "the great city" (4:11) of its impending destruction.

 The fact that Nineveh received grace to be saved is truly amazing when one considers it was founded by Nimrod, a man who actively and openly OPPOSED the Eternal (Genesis 10:8 - 11)!
-Various Bible commentaries state the city's population, at the time of Jonah, was anywhere from 120,000 people (Jonah 4:11) to estimates of 600,000 and possibly up to two million.
-This seems quite reasonable, as some research done on ancient populations suggests that Nineveh, in the fifty-six years before its destruction in 612 B.C., was the most populated area in the world.
+Various Bible commentaries state the city's population, at the time of Jonah, was anywhere from 120,000 people (Jonah 4:11) to estimates of 600,000 and more.
+Research carried out on ancient populations suggests that Nineveh, in the fifty-six years before its destruction in 612 B.C., was the most populated area in the world.

-Although he despised the pagan city (see Jonah 4:1 - 3), Jonah ultimately warned Nineveh that God's judgment was rapidly approaching (verse 4).
-Scripture states that the people's response to the grace offered them was immediate.
+Jonah, albeit reluctantly, warned Nineveh that God's judgment was rapidly approaching (Jonah 4:4).
+The city's response to the grace offered them was immediate.
 Everyone, including the animals, began to fast.
 The king, who also fasted, commanded that the people turn from their evil ways in the hope that they still might be saved (3:5 - 9).
 Their repentance caused the Eternal to forestall their destruction.
 Nineveh's response to God's grace was so noteworthy that Jesus used them as an example of how people should respond to him (Matthew 12:41).

 In 723 B.C., the mighty Assyrian Empire (arguably the world's first superpower) conquered and took captive the northern ten tribes of Israel (Kingdom of Israel).
 In 701, under King Sennacherib, it set its sight on the Kingdom of Judah.
 Sennacherib quickly subdued many of Judah's cities (2Kings 18:13) then marched his troops towards its capital of Jerusalem.